jeflem/ananke/doc/src/container-admins.md

 ### WebDAV and other file systems

-The JupyterLab extension [jupyter-fs](https://github.com/jpmorganchase/jupyter-fs) allows to add additional file managers based on a wide range of file systems, including WebDAV.
+The JupyterLab extension [jupyter-fs](https://github.com/jpmorganchase/jupyter-fs) allows adding additional file managers based on a wide range of file systems, including WebDAV.
 WebDAV provides access to Nextcloud accounts, for instance.

 Installation is not straight-forward (at the time of writing, July 2023).
-In your container's root shell run
+In your container's root shell, run
 ```
 conda activate jhub
 pip install jupyter-fs fs.webdavfs